SomeWeekendReading/someweekendreading.github.io/quotes.md

 clamorous to be led to safety) by an endless series of hobgoblins, most of them imaginary." &mdash; [H. L. Mencken](https://en.wikipedia.org/wiki/H._L._Mencken)

+"An idealist is one who, on noticing that roses smell better than a cabbage, concludes that it will also make better soup." &mdash; [H. L. Mencken](https://en.wikipedia.org/wiki/H._L._Mencken)

 "To announce that there must be no criticism of the president, or that we are to stand by the president, right or wrong, is not only unpatriotic and servile, but is morally treasonable to the American public."